 🏰🐮🥃 This Aberdeenshire Castles Cows and Whisky Private Day Trip includes a visit to both Dunnottar and Crathes Castle, as well as learning about Scottish Highland cows, succulent Highland Beef lunch and a tasting tour around the Royal Lochnagar distillery | ⏰ 8/9 hours |

 Fifteenth-century Castle Fraser was once the seat of the Fraser clan.
 Some of the original parts of the castle remain, along with renovations and additions from the 18th and 19th centuries.
-Throughout the castle, visitors can admire family portraits, antique furniture, carpets, and mementos.
+Visitors can admire family portraits, antique furniture, carpets, and mementos throughout the castle.

-There are two marked trails and pathways on the castle grounds through woodland and farmland as well as a pond and lovely walled gardens with flowers, fruits and vegetables.
+There are two marked trails and pathways on the castle grounds through woodland and farmland, a pond, and lovely walled gardens with flowers, fruits and vegetables.